 The following outline provides tips for planning your class schedule:

-- Review your ACT or Compass assessment scores, your high school courses and grades, and relevant college courses you've completed to help determine the level of classes for which you are ready.
+- Review your ACT or Accuplacer assessment scores, your high school courses and grades, and relevant college courses you've completed to help determine the level of classes for which you are ready.

 Be honest with yourself, and schedule